rstudio/vetiver.posit.co/README.md

-# vetiver.rstudio.com
+# vetiver.posit.co

 <!-- badges: start -->

 <!-- badges: end -->

-This repo builds the documentation site <https://vetiver.rstudio.com>.
+This repo builds the documentation site <https://vetiver.posit.co>.
 To build the site, you will need to install:

 -   [Quarto](https://quarto.org/)